Atophite/KickGamblingBlocker/README.md

 If you find this Chrome extension useful and would like to support its ongoing development and maintenance, you can consider making a donation.
 Your support is greatly appreciated.

-- Buy Me a Coffee: [# Chrome Extension](https://www.buymeacoffee.com/Atophite)https://www.buymeacoffee.com/Atophite
+- Buy Me a Coffee: (https://www.buymeacoffee.com/Atophite)https://www.buymeacoffee.com/Atophite